Our website uses cookies to understand how you navigate our content and to give you the best browsing experience.

-Guest curator: Christina Weyl
+Guest Curator: Christina Weyl

 At a time when women struggled against structural sexism to earn solo exhibitions at top-tier galleries, these group print shows offered women artists a rare opportunity to garner critical notice.
 Women’s participation in the midcentury printmaking community also had significant collective impact.
 Through these networks, women met others with professional ambitions, compared notes about their struggles, and formed a sense of solidarity as marginalized members of the art community.
 In this way, women’s involvement with printmaking at midcentury fostered a range of proto-feminist attitudes and practices, such as collaboration, network building, and collegial support.